todoge/Alpha/README.md

 # Alpha
-Starting web programming
+My journey into learning web development

-This repository contains projects less than a year into learning programming From May 2019
+This repository contains projects less than a year into learning programming

+Projects from May 2019